mrjoshbear/after-sundown-2e/3-characters/3-resources-and-obligations.md

 #### Treasure

-Treasure is access to special magical methods of problem solving.
+Treasure is access to special magical methods of problem-solving.
 Enchanted places and objects are all over the place in the realm of horror, and many of the dark and hidden events of the past and future have been written down.
 Finding these places, objects, and writings of power is a serious goal for many supernatural creatures - and with good reason.
 Information is power, and well, _power_ is power too.
 And when this power affects a supernatural world, it becomes useful and relevant to the interests of creatures that _live_ in that world.
-Sometimes a source of magic will have enough gold or obvious age in it that it might be sold in a pawn shop for Euros.
+Sometimes a source of magic will have enough gold or obvious age in it that it might be sold in a pawnshop for Euros.
 However, in almost all cases the market price of such items is so small in human terms compared to its utility that Witches who find out that someone sold something of true power will laugh at them.

 | Rating | You have in your possession... |
 |:------:|:--------------------------------------------|